free on demand class

 Listen, I get it, you most likely are in this small business not to read over contracts and become a lawyer yourself, so I want to point you to an incredible contract shop: The Legal Paige.
 The Legal Paige helps you with “the legal side of small biz ownership.
 In fact, they have made it effortless and approachable so small business owners can protect themselves from all the ‘what ifs’…and get back to doing what they love which is running a small business”.

-So if you go to The Legal Paige, you can actually use code “DOLLY” at checkout to receive 10% OFF ANY contract order (yes as many times as you need for multiple purchases)!
+So if you go to The Legal Paige, you can actually click on that link (it’s an affiliate link) and it will take you straight into contract heaven!
 I love that this shop is run by a lawyer who intentionally wants to help other small business owners out!

 This post may contain affiliate links, which means if you make a purchase from my link I may make a small commission at no cost to you.

-She also has a heart for serving the larger business community.
-Dolly shares her knowledge of tools like Pinterest, email marketing, and time management with new business owners in an encouraging and supportive way through Pinterest 1:1 training, helpful blog posts, and other resources.
+She has a heart for serving the larger business community.
+Dolly shares her knowledge of tools like Dubsado, Email Marketing, and Business Systems with new creative business owners & family photographers in an encouraging and supportive way because she believes that anyone can find joy in automation!
+Plus BONUS: Systems is where the MAGIC happens!

 Dolly’s faith and love for her family motivate her to help other business owners find the joy and freedom she’s found in running a successful small business.